camunda/camunda-docs-manual/README.md

-# The Camunda 7 Documentation Sources
+# Camunda 7 Documentation Sources

 This repository contains the sources of the Camunda 7 Documentation.